1. Instance

 Additional storage: Managed separately in Volumes section

-Use a previously created bootable volume as your boot source via the Volumes tab instead of creating a new volume from an OS image.
+Use a previously created bootable volume as your boot source via the Volumes tab.
+In Legacy tier regions, the Volumes tab provides a dropdown to select from your existing bootable volumes.

 Prerequisites for Volume Boot#